karabomatabane/Crazy8Web/README.md

 ### Overview

 Welcome to the Crazy 8 Card Game!
 This project is a digital rendition of the popular card game widely enjoyed in South Africa.
-Built using C# with .NET 7.0, Blazor Server, MatBlazor, and SignalR, this game allows you to play Crazy 8 with friends regardless of geographical distances.
+Built using `C#` with `.NET 7.0`, `Blazor Server`, `MatBlazor`, and `SignalR`, this game allows you to play Crazy 8 with friends regardless of geographical distances.
 I developed this game to reconnect and enjoy some fun times with my friends who live in different cities.
 I hope you find this project as exciting as I do.
 Contributions and collaborations are more than welcome!

 ![img.png](img.png)
 ### Technologies Used